epics-containers/epics-containers.github.io/docs/tutorials/generic_ioc.md

     name: lakeshore
 ```

-The above YAML file declares an IOC instance that has the following 3
+The above YAML file declares an IOC instance that has the following 4 `entities` (which is what we call instances of `entity_models` in `ibek`):

-`entities` (which is what we call instances of `definitions` in `ibek`):
+- A EpicsEnvSet entity that sets the timezone for the IOC (because the compiled IOC is Generic - all instances need to set the timezone).
 - A devIocStats object that will supply monitoring PVs
 - An asyn IP port that will be used to talk to the simulator
 - A lakeshore340 object that will talk to the simulator via the asyn port